-1 thru 8
+1 thru 8 (Festivo 1 thru 7)

-Thumb pistons to store a personal registration into the capture memory by giving these registrations a number (1 thru 8) within a memory level (bank).
+Thumb pistons to store a personal registration into the capture memory by giving these registrations a number (1 thru 8, Festivo 1 thru 7)) within a memory level (bank).
 These thumb pistons you need again to call these stored registrations from the capture memory.
 See under chapter "Using the free combinations".

-M1 thru M4
+M1 thru M4 (only for Jubilate)